planetscale/nextjs-conf-2021/README.md

 You can create a password in PlanetScale and generate this URL in the Connect modal in your database, select "Prisma" to get the Prisma specific URL:

 ![Connect modal in PlanetScale app showing passwords](https://cdn.sanity.io/images/f1avhira/production/ecc1910dce37410254a169060a35538976a1fdf5-1624x1298.png)

+> Note: If you see a 404 page after your build is successful, go into your app's Vercel Settings > General > Build & Development Settings and make sure that Next.js is the selected framework.